Sapphiresilk/opensuse-hyprland-dotfiles/README.md

 This is a repository containing my dotfiles for OpenSUSE Tumbleweed Hyprland setup.
 Note this has not been created for "check out my rice" purposes.
 Only practical things.

 ## No Waybars and shit
 I do not use bars.
-This is just minimal setup.
+This is just "minimal" setup (although the dependencies section may terrify you).
 All data I can monitor with `btop` utility.

+## For those who would not mind a little bloatware
+If snaps and flatpaks bother you, dont install them then, but i want to.
+So this repo contains flatpak, snap, brew, cargo configuration

 ## Which Hyprland plugins?
 I Used `hy3` and `hyprexpo` plugins.
 The first will make hyprland behave like i3wm, the second will provide you a gnome/kde-like swiping up to see all your workspaces. **Note** that you will have to install lots of `devel` packages from Opensuse repos before being able to build `hy3` plugin.
 You should know that Opensuse splits its packages.  but we will talk about it later below.